 Half of the workouts are for the gym and half are for at home.
 At home, exercise options are more limited, unless you have a killer garage gym, but no one will yell at you for hogging up equipment.

-If you’d like to see these superset workouts and learn even more about the science behind why these “turbo” superset programs work so well while saving you time, you can read more on the TNB Turbo web page (CLICK HERE)
+If you’d like to learn even more about the science behind why these “turbo” superset programs work so well while saving you time, you can read more on the TNB Turbo web page (CLICK HERE)

 Train hard and expect success!